billybot21/scratchnitro.github.io/README.md

 # Scratch Nitro official website
 This is Scratch Nitro's **OFFICIAL** website!
 This website has fun facts and the download link to Scratch Nitro!
+The site is managed by Marc92020 and JackyBorderCollie.

 ## Download page